Brass Construction (album): Retrospective assessment and legacy

 In Christgau's Record Guide (1981), Robert Christgau described Brass Construction as a "black-identified" disco band "with lots of funk" and said the album "owes more lyrically to Gil Scott-Heron than to Barry White but evokes both and is candid to the point of wryness (and terseness) about using words primarily for musical color," giving praise to "the way the synthesized violins are timed."
 In a retrospective review, Craig Lytle of AllMusic made note of "the album's dance/funk appeal," describing the horn-centred music as being laden with vocals and sporadic socially aware lyrics.
-In his book on funk music, Rickey Vincent writes that Brass Construction "rises above commerciality and delivers a furious funk attack quotient," while in a "Classic Record" column for DJ Mag, DJ Greg Wilson wrote that, with the release of Brass Construction, the band "immediately took their place at funk's top table".
+In his book on funk music, Vincent writes that Brass Construction "rises above commerciality and delivers a furious funk attack quotient," while in a "Classic Record" column for DJ Mag, DJ Greg Wilson wrote that, with the release of Brass Construction, the band "immediately took their place at funk's top table".
 He describes the album as the band's defining release: "Right from the opening brass stab this nine-piece band meant business."

 The album was re-released by Soul Brother Records in 2009, alongside Brass Construction II and V, with new sleeve notes by Muller.
 In a review of the reissue, Micahel de Koningh of Blues & Soul hailed Brass Construction as a "pretty solid piece of pre-disco funk" that "no one had heard anything like" before its original release, citing the two "jazz-fuelled disco funk" singles as "era defining".
 He further credited the album's style – splicing funk music with "banked brass, chattering keyboards and sweeping strings" – as laying the blueprint for the "dozens and dozens" of disco twelve-inch singles that appeared later in the 1970s.
-Daryl Easlea of BBC Music wrote that the "lyrically succinct and musically, monstrously funky" album "galvanised" the "soul community" in 1975, adding that the record's "mixture of driving rhythms and positive message showed there could be an alternative to disco that updated the work of Sly Stone and James Brown, while adding a new, urban flavour."
+Daryl Easlea of BBC Music wrote that the "lyrically succinct and musically, monstrously funky" album startled the "soul community" in 1975, adding that the record's "mixture of driving rhythms and positive message showed there could be an alternative to disco that updated the work of Sly Stone and James Brown, while adding a new, urban flavour."